safinsingh/fastpages-apcsp/_posts/2022-09-11-create-perf-task.md

 ![design]({{ site.baseurl }}/images/i am coding.png)

 I've bootstrapped the application already using `SvelteKit` and `pnpm create`.
+This is a work in progress!

 ## Things I need to learn